 In connection with the Silvertip Acquisition, we added \$23.6 million of goodwill during the year ended December 31, 2022.
-There were no additions to goodwill during the year ended December 31, 2023.
-The wireline operating segment is the only segment with goodwill at December 31, 2023 and 2022.
+There were no additions to goodwill during the year ended December 31, 2023 and 2022.
 There were no goodwill impairment losses during the years ended December 31, 2023 and 2022.
 We performed our annual goodwill impairment test in accordance with ASC 350, Intangibles-Goodwill and Other, on December 31, 2023, at which time, we determined that the fair value of our wireline reporting unit was substantially in excess of its carrying value.
 The quantitative impairment test we perform for goodwill utilizes certain assumptions, including forecasted equipment utilization, pricing and cost assumptions.
 Our discounted cash flow analysis includes significant assumptions regarding discount rates, utilization, expected profitability margin, forecasted maintenance capital expenditures, and the timing of expected cash flow.
 As such, our goodwill analysis incorporates inherent uncertainties that are difficult to predict in volatile economic environments and could result in impairment charges in future periods if actual results materially differ from the estimated assumptions utilized in our forecast.
-As of December 31, 2023 and 2022, our goodwill carrying value was \$23.6 million and \$23.6 million, respectively.
+As of December 31, 2023 and 2022, our goodwill carrying value was \$23.6 million, respectively.